joergschwarzwaelder/hhc2023/Objective-13/README.md

 ### Well done!

-We are provided
+We are provided with the below command to be executed in the KQL prompt:

 `print base64_decode_tostring('QmV3YXJlIHRoZSBDdWJlIHRoYXQgV29tYmxlcw==')`

-Beware the Cube that Wombles
+**Beware the Cube that Wombles**

 **Achievement: KQL Kraken Hunt**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1MTQ1NTEyMCwtMjAxMDE5MjYzXX0=
+eyJoaXN0b3J5IjpbLTE4NjExNzE2NjIsLTIwMTAxOTI2M119
 -->